VirgilSecurity/virgil-sdk-php/docs/keys.md

 echo 'Private and Public Keys were successfully generated.' .
 PHP_EOL;
 ```

-### <a name="example-2"></a> Example 2: Register a new user on Virgil's Keys Service
+### <a name="example-2"></a> Example 2: Register a New User on Virgil's Keys Service

 > A Virgil Account will be created when the first Public Key is uploaded.
-The application can get the information about Public Keys created only for the current application.
-When application uploads new Public Key and there is an Account created for another application with the same UDID, the Public Key will be implicitly attached to the existing Account instance.
+An application can only get information about Public Keys created for the current application.
+When the application uploads a new Public Key and there is an Account created for another application with the same UDID, the Public Key will be implicitly attached it to the existing Account instance.

 ```php
 <?php